 Participation Low (rushed signatures) High (quick phone recording)

-Open house friendly Poor Excellent
+Open-house friendly Poor Excellent

 Combined with photos Separate Same QR, same gallery

-Cost $20–$50 Included in $49 gallery
+Cost $20–$50 Included in the $49 gallery

 Our pick for most families